-In the Diocese of Toowoomba we commit ourselves to ensure the safety and well-being of children, young people and adults at risk, in our community.
+In the Diocese of Toowoomba we take a zero-tolerance approach to all forms of abuse.
+We commit ourselves to ensure the safety and well-being of children, young people and adults at risk in our community.
 The best interests of the child, young person or adult at risk come first.
-(Diocesan Safeguarding Policy, November 2020)

 We commit to positive and immediate response to those who have experienced abuse in our diocese.
 We commit to effective prevention of abuse in our diocese, parish by parish, through improving our safeguarding practices and policies and providing safeguarding training and education to diocesan and parish personnel and communities.
 We commit to continuous learning on the safeguarding and well-being of children, young people and adults at risk, within and beyond our community.
 We welcome advice and support from independent experts in the wider community.

 The implementation of our Diocesan Safeguarding Policy through its related procedures and practices is essential to preventing and addressing abuse in the diocese.

 Our Diocesan Safeguarding Policy and the commitments it gives rise to are grounded in Christian faith, as found in the person, values, words and actions of Jesus and in the living faith experience of the Christian community from its beginning.
 This Christian faith gives rise to an unqualified belief in the dignity and worth of every person, especially of those least able to exercise or assert their human value and rights in the community.
 Christian faith calls us to work generously for the common good of all people by focusing first on those on the margins of the community, those in greatest human need.
 Our safeguarding ministry is faith in action.

 Our Diocesan Safeguarding Policy applies to all leadership and ministry personnel in the diocese: Bishop, Priests, Deacons, Parish Leaders, Religious, Pastoral Associates, Agency Coordinators, Parish Secretaries, students on training placements in the diocese, all employees and all volunteers in parish or diocesan ministries.